All Episodes

 And Wesley Clark stood up for Michael Moore's right to say that.

-In a response that could turn out to be General Clark's worst blunder yet, and that's tough call because there were so many of them.
+January 22nd, 2004, during General Clark's ill-fated run at the Democratic presidential candidacy, in a response that could turn out to be General Clark's worst blunder yet, and that's a tough call because there were so many of them.

-The presidential hopeful said his supporter, firebrand filmmaker and propagandist Michael Moore, had a right to call President Bush a military deserter.
+The Presidential Hopeful said his supporter, firebrand filmmaker and propagandist Michael Moore, had a right to call President Bush a military deserter.

-We have the audio sound bites.
+We have the audio soundbites.

-It was a debate in Manchester, New Hampshire.
+It was a debate in Manchester, New Hampshire, January 22nd, 2004.

-January 22nd, 2004, Peter Jennings said, General Clark, a lot of people say that uh don't you well, it's really a simple question about knowing a man by his friends.
+Peter Jennings said, General Clark, a lot of people say that don't you?

-The other day you had a rally here, and one of the men who stood up to endorse you, the controversial filmmaker Michael Moore, you said you were delighted with him.
+The other day, you had a rally here, and one of the men who stood up to endorse you, the controversial filmmaker Michael Moore, you said you were delighted with him.

-At one point, Mr. Moore said in front of you that President Bush saying he'd he'd like to see you, the general President Bush, who he called a deserter.
+At one point, Mr. Moore said in front of you that President Bush saying he'd like to see you, the general President Bush, who he called a deserter.

-Now that's a reckless charge, not supported by the facts, and I was curious to know why you didn't contradict him and whether or not you think it would have been a better example of ethical behavior to have done so.
+Now, that's a reckless charge not supported by the facts, and I was curious to know why you didn't contradict him and whether or not you think it would have been a better example of ethical behavior to have done so.

-Michael Moore has the right to say whatever he feels about this.
+Michael Moore has the right to say whatever he feels about this, but to me, it wasn't material.

-This election is going to be about the future, Peter, and what we have to do is pull this country together.
+And what we have to do is pull this country together.

 We got to the point of it.